 How to Qualify Sales Prospects the Right Way

-Chasing unqualified prospects that never close is one of the largest wastes of your sales team’s time and resources.
+Chasing unqualified prospects who will never close is one of the biggest wastes of your sales team’s time and effort.

-For this reason, it’s key to equip your salespeople with the ability to quickly assess whether a prospect is truly qualified, and throw them back to sea if not.
+For this reason, it’s important to help your sales professionals quickly assess whether a prospect is qualified—so they can move on to the next if necessary.

-Having process in place and a tight lead qualification process will improve your forecasting accuracy, decrease wasted time and resources, and allow your salespeople to focus their attention where it has the greatest impact.
+Having a well-defined lead qualification process will improve your forecasting accuracy, decrease wasted time and resources, and allow your sales professionals to focus their attention where it has the greatest impact.

-Use these tips to teach your team how to qualify sales prospects the right way.
+Use these sales training tips to teach your team how to qualify sales prospects the right way.

 1. Follow a Formal Sales Process

-Sales prospecting should occur within a formal sales process that defines when and how to qualify sales prospects before moving them into the pipeline and onto the next stage.
+This stage should define when and how to qualify sales prospects and when and how to move them into the pipeline—on to the next stage.

 • Industry